Marcel Fodor: Early life and education

 Fodor was born as Marcel Vilmos (Mike William) Fodor in Budapest in 1890.
 His father, Janos Fodor, was a Danube Swabian whose family name "Fischer" had been translated into the Hungarian language as "Fodor" during the Magyarization movement of the late 1800s.
 Janos was a wealthy industrialist who owned newspapers in Vienna and Budapest.
 Fodor's mother, Berta Auspitz, was a member of a wealthy family of bankers and industrialists in Central Europe.
+His family had Jewish roots and was described as assimilated.

 Fodor studied in Budapest and Charlottenburg, receiving a degree in chemical engineering in 1911.
 At the outbreak of World War I Fodor, a firm pacifist, immigrated to Great Britain, where he worked as a chemical engineer.
 However, he was soon interned as an enemy alien.
 At the conclusion of the War, Fodor returned to Budapest.
 In the revolutions that shook Hungary immediately after World War I, Fodor's parents were named as "class enemies" by the new communist regime and killed.
 In the turbulent years of war and revolution, their fortune was lost as well.